Quick Verdict

 AM + PM Routine for Dry Skin

-Intensive nights (1-2x/week): Replace retinol with First Aid Beauty Ultra Repair Cream layered over the HA serum and under CeraVe Cream for maximum overnight barrier repair.
+Intensive nights (1-2x/week): Replace retinol with First Aid Beauty Ultra Repair Cream layered over the HA serum and under CeraVe Cream for maximum overnight moisture support.

 One rule above all: Always apply products to damp -- not dry -- skin.
 This is the single highest-impact change for dry skin and costs nothing.